HIPAA Breach Notification Deadline Calculator

 When the 60 days actually start

-The clock starts the day a breach is discovered, or the day you would have known with reasonable diligence, not the day the incident happened.
-The tool dates every deadline from there.
+The clock starts the day a breach is discovered, or the day it would have been known with reasonable diligence, not necessarily the incident date.
+The tool calculates federal outer limits from there.

 Individual notice

-Written notice to affected individuals is due without unreasonable delay and no later than 60 calendar days after discovery under 45 CFR 164.404.
-The tool gives you the exact date.
+Written notice is due without unreasonable delay and no later than 60 calendar days after discovery under 45 CFR 164.404.
+The tool calculates that outer-limit date.

 The 500 threshold